cthlbrennan/Baby-Jay-Productions/README.md

 ### New Site Users

 - As a new site user, I would like to know the purpose of the website, so that I can discern whether or not it is relevant to me.
-- As a new site user, I would like to the website to be easily navigable, so that I can easily find the information that I may need.
+- As a new site user, I would like the website to be easily navigable, so that I can easily find the information that I may need.
 - As a new site user, I would like to easily return to the home page by clicking the logo in the header, so that I can easily orient myself within the website.
 - As a new site user, I would like the website to have good SEO scores and semantic elements so that I can easily find it through a search engine.
-- As a new site user, I would like to be assured that the interactive elements of the website work, so that I can have a positive experience that wouldn't result in frustration.
+- As a new site user, I would like to be assured that the interactive elements of the website work, so that I may have a positive experience that wouldn't result in frustration.

 ### Returning Site Users